 Signs and Symptoms of Akathisia

 “There are two sides to akathisia.
-One is outer restlessness that you can observe, but the other, much more important one, is an extraordinary state of terror inside a person” (Glenmullen, 2006).7
+One is outer restlessness that you can observe, but the other, much more important one, is an extraordinary state of terror inside a person” (Glenmullen, Akathisia Alliance, 2006).8

-Based upon observation in the support groups, a symptom survey was designed and completed by 90 registered members of the Akathisia Alliance who had the sudden onset of akathisia with the first dose of a medication, primarily metoclopramide (Reglan).
+A symptom survey was completed by 107 registered members of the Akathisia Alliance who experienced the sudden onset of akathisia with the first dose of a medication, primarily metoclopramide (Reglan).
 Each symptom listed below was experienced by 48-98% of those surveyed:

 • constant and intense physical restlessness (pacing, rocking, fidgeting, etc.)